 If you’re hoping to find cheap train tickets from Siena to Rome, there are a few things that you can do.
 For example, try to make sure to book your reservation as far in advance as you can, as prices tend to rise the closer it gets to the departure date.
 If you’re flexible with dates, it will also generally be easier to find affordable tickets, as you can opt for the reservation that is the cheapest.
 Trains that require transfers during the journey are known for generally being more affordable than those that are direct, as they tend to be slower.

 The rule of buying in advance to save money is not only valid when booking a flight but also for train travel.
 Train tickets are generally on sale 6 months before the departure date.
 Some train booking tips from us:

-There are a few train stations in Siena to start your route from including Siena, Siena, Viale Pietro Toselli (Stazione di rifornimento " IP" ) and Siena, Viale Federigo Tozzi (Piazza Antonio Gramsci).
-In Rome you have a few train station options to choose from for your arrival including Roma Termini, Roma Tiburtina and Roma Ostiense.
+When departing from Siena, you have various train station options to start your trip from including Siena, Siena, Viale Pietro Toselli (Stazione di rifornimento " IP" ) and Siena, Viale Federigo Tozzi (Piazza Antonio Gramsci).
+When arriving in Rome, you can end your journey in train stations like Roma Termini, Roma Tiburtina and Roma Trastevere.